TAP-Projects/flickr-pwa/research/instructions.md

+# Treehouse Flickr PWA Project

+This project is the 7th in a series of 10 projects leading to Treehouse's Fullstack Javascript Techdegree.
+Each project provides a set of instructions like those below.

-# Create your project
+# 1. Create your project

 Use the create-react-app to set up and create your initial project directory.

-## Build your app components
+# 2. Build React Components

 Use the index.html file and mockups as a general guide while you create the components of this project.